Bicovariograms and Euler characteristic of random fields excursions: Topological approximation

 \subsection{Observation window}

-An aim of the present paper is to advocate the power of variographic tools for computing the Euler characteristic of random fields excursions.
+An aim of the present paper is to advocate the power of variographic tools for computing intrinsic volumes of random fields excursions.
 Since many applications are concerned with stationary random fields on the whole plane, we have to study the intersection of excursions with bounded windows, and assess the quality of the approximation.